shingn9/tictactoe/README.md

 # TicTacToe

-Built a TicTacToe game with GUI using relevant tools.
+Built a TicTacToe game with GUI.

 # How To Use
-Run the following command on your terminal:
+Run the following command to play:

 ```
 bash run.sh